neoighodaro/hng-request/README.md

 # HNG Request

-Make requests to the HNG CRS api easily.
+Make requests to the Hotels.ng CRS API easily.

-### How to use basically
+### How to use

-Pull in the package from composer `"neo/crs-request":"1.*"`.
+Pull in the package from composer `"shalvah/crs-request":"^1.1"`.
 That's all.
 A sample implementation is below.

 ```php
 // Configuration details